-- 8 Drag and drop the connector for Yahoo from the Identity Sources palette to the Identity Sources panel. - 9 Click the connector, then click Configure. - 10 Specify the Consumer Key, Consumer Secret, and Verification filename values that you obtained from the Yahoo configuration. - 11 Click OK, then click Apply to save the configuration.
+- 8 Drag and drop the connector for Yahoo from the Identity Sources panel. - 9 Click the connector, then click Configure.

+- 10 Specify the Consumer Key, Consumer Secret, and Verification filename values that you obtained from the Yahoo configuration. - 11 Click OK, then click Apply to save the configuration.